-So now Santa is back in his Secret Village in the North Pole.
-Geographically speaking back on top of the world.
-But have you ever wondered why North comes on top of a map and South below?
-This, when Earth is actually a sphere suspended in space.
-So how come maps came to be standardized as North-up?
+Have you ever wondered why North comes on top of a map and South below?
+When Earth is actually a sphere suspended in space, how come maps came to be standardized as North-up?

-A bit of digging and lots of reading over the extended weekend led me to some of the most surprising things.
-This North-on-top practise is just a few hundred years old and coincides with the European imperialism, the long, across-the-seas explorations they undertook, and the practise of using the magnetic compass and Pole Star for navigation.
+The North-on-top practice is actually a few hundred years old and coincides with the European imperialism, the long, across-the-seas explorations they undertook, and the practice of using the magnetic compass and Pole Star for navigation.
 “North was rarely put at the top for the simple fact that North is where darkness comes from.
-West is also very unlikely to be put at the top because West is where the sun disappears,” says Jerry Brotton, a map historian from Queen Mary University, London and author of A History of the World in Twelve Maps.
+West is also very unlikely to be put at the top because West is where the sun disappears,” says Jerry Brotton, a map historian from Queen Mary University, London in his book A History of the World in Twelve Maps.

 So when exactly did it turn North side up?